I’m a woman

 Prasanna Nair (1913–2014)

 Prasanna Nair was born in India in 1913 and completed her medical training at Lady Hardinge Medical College in Delhi.
 In 1960, she moved to Maryland where she began her medical residency in pediatrics at the University of Maryland Medical Center.
 Much of Nair’s medical contributions came from her work with infants and mothers with HIV/AIDS or those dealing with substance abuse.
-In 1970, Nair founded the Special Parent Infant Care and Enrichment clinic.
-The SPICE clinic cares for infants of HIV positive mothers at the University of Maryland and those with drug dependencies to treatment programs.
-This project not only serves lower income populations of children but also provides very important research and experience to the field of pediatric medicine.
-She also co-founded the Following Urban Teens: Unique and Resilient at Every Step FUTURES project which is currently assessing the effects of early childhood experiences such as substance exposure, environmental adversity, placement stability, and other factors related to resilience on adolescent development.
+In 1970, Nair founded the Special Parent Infant Care and Enrichment (SPICE) clinic.
+The SPICE clinic cares for infants of mothers with HIV the University of Maryland and those with drug dependencies to treatment programs.
+This project not only serves children from families with low income, but also provides very important research and experience to the field of pediatric medicine.
+She also co-founded the Following Urban Teens: Unique and Resilient at Every Step (FUTURES) project which is currently assessing the effects of early childhood experiences such as substance exposure, environmental adversity, placement stability, and other factors related to resilience on adolescent development.
 December 6 has been designated as Prasanna Nair Day in Baltimore.

 Harriet Tubman (1822–1913)